…blog by Craig Macadam, Buglife Conservation Director.

 The biggest action that you can take is to stop using peat in your garden.

 There are many alternatives now available in garden centres.
-Check the bag and only use peat-free composts this spring.
+Check the bag and only use peat-free compost this spring.

-Also check whether plants you buy for the garden have been grown in peat-free composts.
+Also, check whether plants you buy for the garden have been grown in peat-free compost.

 If enough people stop buying peat, collectively we can make garden centres and other suppliers change the products that they provide, which in turn will save our precious peat bogs and the wildlife that calls them home from destruction.